k8-scalar/k8-scalar/docs/scalar/features.md

 ```

 Currently, this feature is not yet fully integrated with Kubernetes, so you cannot use the experiment-controller Helm chart for this.
 Instead you need to configure the `ClusterStarter` plugin that will create Scalar instances on different VMs.

-Secondly, you need to activate the ClusterStarter plugn in [platform.properties](../../development/scalar/conf/experiment.properties) to actually start the 3 instances.
+To use this plugin, you need to activate the ClusterStarter plugn in the [platform.properties file](../../development/scalar/conf/experiment.properties).
+Secondly, you need to configure the clusterstarter plugin in the same platform.properties file.
+See an extract of required configuration for this file below :

 ```
 ## PLUGIN CONFIGURATION